AmayKanchhit/SmartFarming/README.md

 ## How can I deploy this project?

-Simply open [Lovable](https://lovable.dev/projects/f2c9e3ce-182d-416f-a19e-afb5b0d739f6) and click on Share -> Publish.
+Simply open (https://lovable.dev/projects/f2c9e3ce-182d-416f-a19e-afb5b0d739f6) and click on Share -> Publish.

-## Can I connect a custom domain to my Lovable project?
+## Can I connect a custom domain to my project?

 Yes it is!